xxSTORYxx/lab3/README.md

 From the time complexity formula of algorithm,we know that the sort function takes O(n log n) and the insertion_sort function takes O(n
 ^2).

-For the sort function,we can predict that when the number of entries entered is 1000,10000,100000,1000000,the ratio of time they took is 3:40:500:6000,which is just in line with the test results.
+For the sort function,we can predict that when the number of entries entered is 1000,10000,100000,1000000,the ratio of time they took is 3 : 40 : 500 : 6000 ,which is just in line with the test results.

 For the insertion_sort function,on the other sides,we can predict that when the number of entries entered is 1000,10000,100000,1000000,the ratio of time they took is 1 : 100 : 10000 : 1000000 ,which is just in line with the test results.